 It hasn’t lifted much but there is a crack in the finish right where the edge of the film was.
-I don’t see how the rock that tore away some of the clear bra could have done this unless the adhesive on the film had not caused some damage first.
+I don’t see how the rock that tore away some of the clear bra material could have done this unless the adhesive on the film had not caused some damage first.

 We don’t know who installed the film or who the manufacturer is but it doesn’t fill me with confidence that any improvements have been made in all these years.

-To wrap up, paint protection film is an amazing product that works really well but has some serious downsides.
+To wrap up, (pun intended) paint protection film is an amazing product that works really well but has some serious downsides.
 For me, the biggest downside is the expense to have it installed combined with the fact that it will eventually need to be replaced at approximately 5 years.

 My brother-in-law does very well for himself.
 He tends to buy cars, modify them, and then sell them at about 2-3 per year.
 Not too long ago he took me for a ride in a heavily modified Mercedes Benz AMG sedan.
 Wicked fast and beautiful car.
 He had it completely wrapped in paint protection film.
 A rock had kicked up and torn the film on the front passenger door.
 The finish was not harmed so the PPF worked, but at the expense of having to re-wrap the entire passenger door.